-The utility allowance for an assisted occupant in a group home is the prorata share of the utility allowance for the group home.
+The utility allowance for an assisted occupant in a group home is the prorata share of the family unit size to the utility allowance for the group home.

 The rents paid for participants residing in group homes are subject to generally applicable standards for rent reasonableness.
 The rent for an assisted person must not exceed the prorata portion of the reasonable rent for the group home.
-In determining reasonable rent, the PHA should consider whether sanitary facilities and facilities for food preparation and service are common facilities or private facilities.
+In determining reasonable rent, the PHAmust consider whether sanitary facilities and facilities for food preparation and service are common facilities or private facilities.